 5. Communicate Even More

-Hopefully, your excellent communication during the new-client phase has set up the appropriate channels for you to follow up on payments.
-A friendly reminder to clients regarding the agreed upon work and payment schedule goes a long way.
+Hopefully, your excellent communication during the new-client phase has set up the appropriate channels for improving your law practice payments.
+A friendly reminder to clients regarding the agreed-upon work and payment schedule goes a long way.
 Keep past due clients on your radar and communicate frequently so they consider your payment a priority.
-Never be afraid to ask for compensation on work you have done.
+Never be afraid to ask for compensation on the work you have done.